tjdombrowski/LegendSmith/readme.md

 The plan is to create a website that can be used to easily see the requirements of making a legendary, and organizing and keeping track of the various tasks required.

 ### Project Technologies and Techniques
+ * Security and Authentication
+    * Tomcat JDBC Realm Authentication
+ * Data Validation
+    * Either custom or possibly using bootstrap
+ * Database
- * MySQL database
+    * MySQL
+ * CSS
+    * Either custom or with bootstrap (or some combination)
+ * Hosting
+    * AWS
+ * Logging
+    * Log4j
+ * Depedency Management
+    * Maven
+ * Unit Testing
+    * JUnit
+ * Additional Tools and Resources
     * JQuery UI for some user interface features and effects
- * Possibly use some other JQuery for validation purposes

 ### Design
 * [Screen Design](screendesign.md)